 In the Thai legal system, a criminal offence cannot be resolved through pre-trial diversion or an agreement to defer prosecution.
-However, the offence may be settled upon agreement with the public prosecutor.
+However, the offence may be settled if it is one which is allowed to be settled, such as in the case of some misdemeanours.
+For example, if the public prosecutor issues a prosecution order he may, in some cases, order an inquiry official to settle the case, requiring the alleged offender to pay a fine set by the inquiry official.

 8.4 In addition to or instead of any criminal disposition to an investigation, can a defendant be subject to any civil penalties or remedies?
 If so, please describe the circumstances under which civil penalties or remedies are appropriate.

 A defendant can also be subject to civil penalties or remedies.
 A public prosecutor may apply for restitution of property or of the deprived value on behalf of the injured person.
-The injured person must have been deprived through the offence of theft, snatching, robbery, gang-robbery, piracy, extortion, cheating and fraud, criminal misappropriation or receiving stolen property.
+The injured person must have been deprived through the offence of theft, snatching, robbery, gang-robbery, piracy, extortion, cheating and fraud, criminal misappropriation, or receiving stolen property.
+In addition, in a case where the public prosecutor is the plaintiff, the entitled injured person may make a claim for indemnification to the court hearing the criminal case, as a result of having sustained danger to their life, body, mind, physical freedom, reputation, or damage to the property as a result of the commission of an offence by the defendant.